 If you need a high-performance, cast sign vinyl that's perfect for use in electronic cutting machines, then this 3M™ 7125 Cast Electrocut vinyl is just what the doctor ordered.
 2 mil thick, this 24-inch wide film is available by the foot so you never have to buy more than you need (unlike other sign supply sites that want you to purchase 10 or 50 yard rolls!).
 Enjoy the high-gloss finish...

-Avery Dennison™ SC950 Ultra Metallic Cast Vinyl is a 3 mil film with an incredibly bright, high-gloss finish and a not-so-subtle metallic flake that glitters in the light.
+Avery® Dennison™ SC950 Ultra Metallic Cast Vinyl is a 3 mil film with an incredibly bright, high-gloss finish and a not-so-subtle metallic flake that glitters in the light.
 Choose from seven great colors, this Super Cast Series film delivers great value for projects that require extra durability and need to stand up to the elements.
-All SC 950 films also feature Easy Apply™ technology so...
+All SC 950 films also feature Easy Apply™...

-ORACAL® 951 Premium Cast Vinyl is engineered especially for vinyl plotter-cutters with unparalleled cutting and application characteristics.
-Developed especially for the sign industry, ORACAL® 915 is renownwed for its wide color palette, conformability and duranbility.
-Use it for cut lettering, marking and decoration and particularly well-suited to high quality advertising on passenger and fleet...
+ORACAL®?
+951 Premium Cast Vinyl is engineered especially for vinyl plotter-cutters with unparalleled cutting and application characteristics.
+Developed especially for the sign industry, ORACAL®?
+915 is renowned for its wide color palette, conformability and durability.
+Use it for cut lettering, marking and decoration and particularly well-suited to high quality advertising on passenger...

 Imagine you’re replacing the tires on your car or repainting your home.
 You often have two choices — a cheaper option that will last short-term and a second that costs a bit more.
 However, the latter will give you long-term results.
 If you’re a wise investor, you pick long-term over short.
 The same scenario goes for the type of vinyl when it comes to different applications.
 Cast vinyl film and calendered are almost the same, aside from a few crucial differences.